Affiliate links on Android Authority may earn us a commission. Learn more.

-I was also particularly impressed with the performance of Samsung’s primary rear camera.
+I was also particularly impressed with the performance of Samsung’s primary rear camera, which might be one of the best you’ll get on a budget phone at this price.
 It’s a 50MP camera, though images pixel bin down to 12.5MP by default.
 I found that it delivered sharp results in good lighting, and the portrait mode’s edge detection was impressive, especially on static objects — you can see an example of this in the image above.
 The color reproduction is generally good, too, even if it’s not always perfect due to Samsung’s tendency to dial up the contrast (as we’ll see later).
-Either way, it looks plenty good for those that want to share vibrant snaps on social media.
+Either way, it looks plenty good for those who want to share vibrant snaps on social media.

 What’s not so good?

 Samsung has been slowly ditching chargers from its packaging over the last few years, and now it’s the Galaxy A13’s turn.
 While there are good reasons not to include plugs in boxes, it’s a disappointing change in the context of a budget device like this.
 The Galaxy A13 is a perfect fit for someone getting their first smartphone.
 As a result, they may not already have a USB-C charging block and will have to spend some extra money.
 When you grab a charger, the 15W speeds aren’t exactly impressive, either.
 I found that a half-hour plugged in gathers about a 20% charge, and a full charge takes more than two hours.